 ii) the shareholding must be held uninterruptedly for 12 months.
 This requirement will be met for dividends distributed before that period elapses provided that the shares are committed to be held for the full 12 month period.
 The period in which the subsidiary was held within the group is taken into account with respect to this 12 month period.

 As a result of a comprehensive Swiss corporate tax reform cantonal and communal tax regimes which previously provided for tax exemption, including the 'Holding Status', were abolished as of January 1, 2020 (see section 3.1 above).
 Even without the abolished 'Holding Status' tax regime, holding companies can still benefit from tax relief in the form of the Participation Reduction on the federal, cantonal and communal level under the above-mentioned conditions.
 For entities which exclusively operate as a holding company the Participation Reduction indirectly leads to a full exemption from CIT on dividends derived from qualifying participations if properly structured.

-- (ii) dividend distributions in respect of non-redeemable ordinary shares.
+- United Kingdom - (ii) dividend distributions in respect of non-redeemable ordinary shares.
 Certain types of foreign companies do not issue share capital; although this does not necessarily prevent these distributions being included in this class of exempt dividends, it is essential to consider the facts of each case separately.
 This exempt class covers any percentage of nonredeemable ordinary shares held.
-A targeted antiavoidance rule applies which tries to prevent schemes in which the shareholder obtains quasi-preference or quasi- redeemable shares; - (iii) dividend distributions received from a company in which the UK recipient, together with connected persons, (i) holds 10% or less of the issued share capital, (ii) is entitled to less than 10% of the profits available for distribution to shareholders in the paying company, and (iii) would be entitled to less than 10% of the assets available for distribution on a windingup.
-An anti- avoidance rule applies which targets manipulation of the maximum threshold of 10%;
+A targeted antiavoidance rule applies which tries to prevent schemes in which the shareholder obtains quasi-preference or quasi-redeemable shares; - (iii) dividend distributions received from a company in which the UK recipient, together with connected persons, (i) holds 10% or less of the issued share capital, (ii) is entitled to less than 10% of the profits available for distribution to shareholders in the paying company, and (iii) would be entitled to less than 10% of the assets available for distribution on a winding-up.
+An anti-avoidance rule applies which targets manipulation of the maximum threshold of 10%:

-Spain Switzerland United Kingdom iii) in case of a foreign subsidiary, it must be subject to and not exempt from a tax of identical or similar nature as the Spanish CIT at a minimum rate of 10% during the period in which the income was obtained (regardless of any exemption, credit or other tax relief which may be applicable to the income obtained by the subsidiary).
+iii) in case of a foreign subsidiary, it must be subject to and not exempt from a tax of identical or similar nature as the Spanish CIT at a minimum rate of 10% during the period in which the income was obtained (regardless of any exemption, credit or other tax relief which may be applicable to the income obtained by the subsidiary).
 If the foreign subsidiary resides in a treaty country with an exchange of information clause, this requirement is considered to have been met and no evidence is required to be provided by the taxpayer (other than a tax residence certificate issued by the authorities of the treaty country).
-In the event the foreign subsidiary (iv) dividends received on shares of any kind paid out of distributable profits other than profits derived from transactions designed to achieve a reduction in UK tax.
-If a paying company has any such profits, this exempt class is not available and will not be until all these 'tainted' profits have been fully paid out in taxable form; and (v) dividends received in respect of shares that are accounted for as liabilities in accordance with UK generally accepted accounting practice and are taxed as loan relationships for UK tax purposes, except if they are held for an unallowable purpose. obtains dividends or capital gains, this subject-to-tax condition must be met, at least, by the indirectly held subsidiary.
-In no case this requirement is met in case of dividends paid by a subsidiary which is resident in a tax haven (unless the tax haven is an EU Member State or a part The above classes of dividend which are exempt from corporation tax are relatively broad and most 'normal' dividends of UK and foreign companies will be exempt from UK corporation tax, subject to relevant antiavoidance rules. of it and provided that the incorporation and activity of the subsidiary in such tax haven meets valid business reasons and it carries out business activities).
-As a general anti-avoidance rule, the dividend payment must not be tax deductible in the source jurisdiction.
-Furthermore, the distribution must not be made as part of a scheme where:
+In the event the foreign subsidiary obtains dividends or capital gains, this subject-to-tax condition must be met, at least, by the indirectly held subsidiary.

+In no case this requirement is met in case of dividends paid by a subsidiary which is resident in a tax haven (unless the tax haven is an EU Member State or a part of it and provided that the incorporation and activity of the subsidiary in such tax haven meets valid business reasons and it carries out business activities).